Thousands of pro-Bolsonaro protesters demand reforms in Brazil

 Some of the protesters in Rio called for "military intervention" as in 1964 when a military coup ushered in decades of army rule in Brazil.

-Others expressed more sober demands, such as "Let's help our president rebuild Brazil."
+Others expressed more sober demands, such as "Let's help our president rebuild our Brazil."

 "I am here for the pension reform, which will be good for the poor," said Janelsa Salomao, 59, in Rio.